 Nutritious foods in adequate amounts are essential for everyone but particularly for children.
 In early childhood, adequate nutrition can ensure healthy growth, proper organ formation and function, a strong immune system, and neurological and cognitive development.
 Nutrition, too, has increasingly been recognized as a basic pillar for social and economic development.
 Well-nourished people can learn new skills, think critically and contribute to their communities.
 Improving child nutrition impacts global, national and regional child survival, primary education, women’s empowerment, and maternal and child health rates.

-- 6.3 million children under age five died in 2013, nearly 17,000 every day.
-The risk of a child dying before completing five years of age is highest in Africa (90 per 1000 live births), about 7 times higher than in Europe (12 per 1000 live births).
+- Overall, 5.6 million children under age five died in 2016, nearly 15,000 daily (World Health Organization [WHO], 2016).
+The risk of a child dying before five years of age is highest in Africa (76.5 per 1000 live births), about 8 times higher than in Europe (9.6 per 1000 live births) (WHO, 2016).

 STUNTING (children significantly below standard height for their age)

 - Globally, about 151 million under-five-year-olds are estimated to be stunted in 2013.(UNICEF, WHO and The World Bank, 2018).

 - The global trend in stunting prevalence and numbers affected is decreasing.
 Between 2000 and 2017, stunting prevalence declined from 33% to 22% and numbers declined from 198 million to 151 million (UNICEF, 2018a).
 However, the regions of West and Central Africa have actually seen an increase in numbers of stunted children – from about 23 million to 29 million (UNICEF, 2018a).